Dasheshka/openblog/README.md

 ## TODO

-- Update names of the new configs' values
 - Put translations into CMS
 - PhotoSwipe for RTE + check RTE for cloud images
 - Do something about articles preview